elmahio/documentation/docs/logging-to-elmah-io-from-azure-functions.md

 }
 ```

-## Isolated Azure Functions on .NET 5
+## Isolated Azure Functions

-We have a prerelease of an integration package for isolated Azure Functions running on .NET 5.
+We have a prerelease of an integration package for isolated Azure Functions.
 Install the `Elmah.Io.Functions.Isolated` package in your project to get started:

 ```powershell fct_label="Package Manager"
 Install-Package Elmah.Io.Functions.Isolated -IncludePrerelease